ente-io/ente/docs/docs/self-hosting/troubleshooting/uploads.md

 # Uploads failing

-If uploads to your self-hosted server are failing, make sure that `credentials.yaml` has `yourserverip:3200` for all three minio locations.
+If uploads to your minio are failing, you need to ensure that you've configured the S3 bucket `endpoint` in `credentials.yaml` (or `museum.yaml`) to, say, `yourserverip:3200`.
+This can be any host or port, it just need to be a value that is reachable from both your client and from museum.

-By default it is `localhost:3200`, and it needs to be changed to an IP that is accessible from both where you are running the Ente clients (e.g. the mobile app) and also from within the Docker compose cluster.
+For more details, see [configuring-s3](/self-hosting/guides/configuring-s3).